daveskull81/coffee-recipe-tracker-front-end/README.md

 This project is licensed under the terms of the MIT license.
 For more details see the [LICENSE](https://github.com/daveskull81/coffee-recipe-tracker-front-end/blob/master/LICENSE) file.

 ## Contribution
 This project isn't currently taking contributions, but I am happy to hear feedback.
 If you have feedback or if there is anything you would like to see changed please open an [issue](https://github.com/daveskull81/coffee-recipe-tracker-front-end/issues).
+You are welcome to fork this project to work on your own version.
+Feel free to reach out if you have any questions for me.